akjayant/mbppol/README.md

 # MBPPO-Lagrangian
-This repository has code for the paper "Model-based Safe Deep Reinforcement Learning via a Constrained Proximal Policy Optimization Algorithm" accepted at NeurIPS 2022.
+This repository contains code for the paper "Model-based Safe Deep Reinforcement Learning via a Constrained Proximal Policy Optimization Algorithm" accepted at NeurIPS 2022.

 README